Fiddler46/Tasky/README.md

 # Tasky
-Task Manager app made using Spring boot
+Task Manager app made using Spring boot and React